jemmy512/book-notes/C++/C++CoreGuidelines.md

 ## Concept definition rule summary:

-* T.20: Avoid “concepts" without meaningful semantics
+* T.20: Avoid "concepts" without meaningful semantics

 * T.21: Require a complete set of operations for a concept